erwindev/college-app-tracker/README.md

 Note: You will need to update the PG_USER and PG_PASSWORD setting to your own.

-After a successful initialization process, you should be able login to your database using the following credenditals:
+After a successful initialization process, you should be able login to your database using the following credentials:

 jdburl = jdbc:postgresql://localhost:5432/college
 user = tracker_user
 password = tr@ck3r_u53r

-You can also pre-populate the database with test data by running scripts/init_data.sql.

 ## Building and Running the application